5. Teaching Prepositions of Place : The Dead Fish Mystery

 -The teacher draws out a square room plan on the board and writes, ‘This is my living room’

-What is it?
+What do you think this is?
 It’s a rug.

 -The teacher elicits two adjectives from the students to help describe the rug.